ethena-labs/usdtb-minting-client/ui/README.md

 `pnpm i`

-2. Set the environment variables:

-`cp .env.example .env`

-3. Run the development server:
+2. Run the development server:

 `pnpm dev`

+You can toggle between interacting with the production and staging environment by changing the `IS_PROD` variable in [`/app/constants/app-config.ts`](/ui/app/constants/app-config.ts).

 ## Instructions for use in a larger project